When Will I Feel Like Myself Again?

 I remember, near the end of my first pregnancy, this feeling of anticipation as I looked forward to not only meeting my baby, but also to getting back to feeling like myself.
 For the last 9 months I had watched my body change as I packed on the pounds and grew a belly, adjusted my diet to include more protein, iron and a daily host of supplements, and switched to an even more limited wardrobe filled with stretchy pants, side-shirred shirts and flat shoes.
 The thought of wearing normal clothes, eating sushi, and being able to sit on the floor and see my feet sounded amazing!
 I just wanted to go back to feeling normal.

 While I did all of those things shortly after my son was born, including fitting back into my old jeans, feeling like myself again took quite a bit longer.

-But that timeframe is different for everyone and depends on a variety of factors and circumstances.
-I believe that birth experiences, health issues or lack thereof, community and family support, sleep deprivation and a host of other things contribute to an individual mom's experience and when she will start feeling like herself again.
+But that time frame is different for everyone and depends on so many different factors and circumstances.
+Things like birth experiences, health issues or lack thereof, community and family support, sleep deprivation and a host of other things contribute to an individual mom's experience and when she will start feeling like herself again.

-The truth is, your definition of "myself" will change during this time, and assuming or looking forward to getting back to someone who no longer exists will likely lead to disappointment.
-Instead, try to focus on returning to a place of acceptance and confidence in who you are.
+The truth is, your definition of "myself" will change during this time.
+Even if you get back to your old activities, your work, your general daily routine, you’ve now added a huge responsibility to your life - that of being a mom.
+For better or worse that changes you, and assuming or looking forward to getting back to someone who no longer exists will likely lead to disappointment.
+Instead, try to focus on returning to a place of acceptance and confidence in who you are now.
 It is likely those feelings that you remember and think of when you think of feeling like yourself.